uc-cdis/gen3.org/content/resources/user/submit-data.md

 ![select-files.png](select-files.png)
 5. Select the project and node that the files belong to.
 ![map-to-node.png](map-to-node.png)
-6. Fill out the values of any required properties and click 'Submit' button.
+6. Fill in the values of any required properties and click 'Submit' button.
 ![fill-required-properties.png](fill-required-properties.png)

 > __Note:__ The required property 'Type' in step 6 is the node's name (the 'type' of node) and should be the same as the value selected from the node dropdown list in step 5.